-Former Lincoln College - Oxford Australia Clarendon Scholar
+Former Lincoln College - Oxford Australia Clarendon Scholars

 2018-2019 Brendon Neuen graduated from James Cook University in 2013 with a Bachelor of Medicine/Bachelor of Surgery, First Class Honours and the Academic Medal.
 At Oxford, on the inaugural Oxford Australia Lincoln College Clarendon Scholarship, he completed a MSc in Global Health Science and Epidemiology.
 His thesis on using routinely collected primary care data to analyse kidney disease progression was awarded the prize for best dissertation.
+He is currently an academic nephrology registrar and NHMRC Postgraduate Scholar in Sydney at The George Institute Australia.